Strawberry leafrollers (tortix)

 formation, interference with ripening fruit, and plant kill.

-Strawberries are quite tolerant of the leaf feeding species and can
+Strawberries are quite tolerant of the leaf feeding species and

 support high population levels without economic loss.